MaTriXy/ChatParser/README.md

 ## Expected object
 This module expects slightly different things depending on the platform (look in /examples for example objects).
-- For Beam, pass the data portion of the ChatMessage packet.
+- For Mixer, pass the data portion of the ChatMessage packet.
 - For Twitch, pass the PRIVMSG as a string.
-- For Hitbox, pass the "params" part of the chat packet.
+- For Smashcast, pass the "params" part of the chat packet.

 ## Parsed Message